Pros and Cons of Altcoins – A Guide for Beginners

 Besides, for executing code on the Ethereum platform, ETH is needed.
-Since many projects built on this decentralized platform, ETH has the potential to become potential cryptocurrency in the long run.
+Since many projects are built on this decentralized platform, ETH can become a potential cryptocurrency in the long run.

 Some do not favor Ethereum due to its scalability issues.
 For instance, it has a slow transaction time that influences the status and activity of its network.
 Precisely, the public blockchain of Ethereum can process only 15 to 20 transactions per second as opposed to 45,000 transactions processed by Visa.

 Besides, it is highly vulnerable to competition rising in the cryptocurrency market.
 For instance, other blockchain platforms claim to be more scalable.